ansible/awx/awx/ui/README.md

-# Instruction to build ui_next directly from this directory
+# Instruction to build ui directly from this directory

-## Set src of the ui_next repo
+## Set src of the ui repo

 ### Via GIT